OkhammahkO/oz-poll/README.md

 <!---->

 ## FAQs
-Q: Does this work for location X?
+Q: Does this work for location X in Oz?
 A: Maybe.
 Maybe not.
 Give it a go.

 ## Limitations